marquesarthur/python-experiment-pilot-tasks/descriptions/distance.md

 * There can be invalid addresses either in the meeting place or in the suggestion list

-* If two places have the same distance, your solution should return the address that appears first (in lexicographical order) in the list of suggestions
+* If two places have the same distance, your solution should return the address that appears first in the list of suggestions

 ## Example 1